justinknierim/lfs-livecd/trunk/doc/README.txt

     $ gtf 1280 1024 85

+[NOTE]
-NOTE: You must specify the refresh rate of 60 Hz for VGA-connected LCD monitors.
+You must specify the refresh rate of 60 Hz for VGA-connected LCD monitors.

 Then look at the output: